learn-co-curriculum/phase-1-lexical-scoping-readme/README.md

 # Lexical scoping

+## Learning Goals

+- Explain the concept of lexical scoping.
+- Describe how lexical scoping informs the scope chain of a function.

-## Overview
+## Introduction

 In this lesson, we'll learn how JavaScript decides which outer scope to place into the scope chain for a new function.

-## Objectives

-1. Explain the concept of lexical scoping.
-2. Describe how lexical scoping informs the scope chain of a function.

-## Introduction

 First, a brief note.
 Some of the material introduced in this section might feel a bit confusing or esoteric, but, fear not, you're going to get more and more